 Cuba is a paradise for sailing and one of the top destinations for sailors in the whole Caribbean.

 Thanks to its beautiful climate and coast, Cuba attracts more and more sailing enthusiasts every year.

 The very specific thing about its coastline is that it has several thousands of cays, that is, small, sandy and flat islands.

 Cays have a very shallow sea and are often covered with palm trees.
-You can imagine what pleasure it must be to drop the anchor of your boat on one of these places and throw yourself in the beautiful, crystal clear sea.
+You can imagine what pleasure it must be to drop the anchor of your boat on one of these places and throw yourself in the beautiful, crystal-clear sea.

-The main center for sailing in Cuba is Cienfuegos, some sailors prefer the northern coast of Cuba but one of the most beautiful places to sail is the southern coast with islands like Isla de la Juventud.
+The main centre for sailing in Cuba is Cienfuegos, some sailors prefer the northern coast of Cuba but one of the most beautiful places to sail is the southern coast with islands like Isla de la Juventud.

 Cienfuegos, meaning a hundred fires is also known as the pearl of the south.
-Located in a bay on southwestern shores of Cuba, this town is very near all main tourist attractions.
+Located in a bay on the southwestern shores of Cuba, this town is very near all main tourist attractions.

 The Caribbean culture and the lingering Spanish influence are visible in the city, resulting in interesting and unique architecture.
 Being the most recently founded city in Cuba it has a more clean, modern, and spacious feel.

 One of the hidden gems is the El Nicho waterfalls, situated between the popular cities of Cienfuegos and Trinidad.
 It’s a perfect destination for all adventures on a hunt for a special place away from the crowds and the ultimate refreshment in the cold water of the waterfalls.